Leukemia is cancer of the white blood cells. White blood cells (also called leukocytes or WBCs) fight infections and other diseases.

 The doctor also will order some blood tests.
 Depending on the results, other testing done can include:

-A pediatric oncologist (a doctor who specializes in childhood cancer) will lead the medical team caring for a child with leukemia.
+A pediatric oncologist (a doctor who treats childhood cancer) will lead the medical team caring for a child with leukemia.
 The oncologist works with other specialists, including nurses, social workers, psychologists, and surgeons.

 Chemotherapy is the main treatment for childhood leukemia.
 The dosages and drugs used may differ based on the child's age and the type of leukemia.